Fall 2024 Courses

 This seminar explores the myths and lies that people tell about American history.
 We will investigate three questions: Why do Americans mythologize their past?
 How do these myths gain traction in the public imagination?
 And why do false ideas endure?
 This course meets the U.S. REI requirement because we will examine how misinformation about the past has been used to reinforce existing structures of oppression, including race, class, and gender.
 Topics include slavery, the Civil War, the “Vanishing Indian,” the housewife, the Cold War, and the Civil Rights Movement.
 Most importantly, this course will arm students with critical research, writing, and communication skills that will prepare them for successful careers in college and beyond.

-• FYSG 143: Beyond the Screen: Algorithmic Awareness As Resistance
+• FYSG 143: Beyond the Screen: Exploring the Impacts of Artificial Intelligence

 Amanda Kraft, TR 1:40-2:55pm, CRN: 12569